Natanco1/Natanco1/README.md

 <p align="justify">Hello, my name is Natã, I'm 20 years old and I'm currently studying the 6th semester of Mechatronics Engineering.
 I look for challenging opportunities to apply my skills and grow in the professional market.</p>

 <p align="justify">
 I am passionate about technology and my goal is to become a senior developer.
-Currently, I'm improving myself in web and mobile development, focusing my efforts on mastering the tools and frameworks of the JavaScript and flutter ecosystem, such as Electron, Node.js, Three.js, among others.
-However, as a developer, I understand that it is essential to know how to solve problems in the best possible way, regardless of technology.</p>
+Currently, I'm improving myself in web and mobile development, focusing my efforts on mastering the tools and frameworks of the JavaScript and flutter ecosystem.
+I also aim to get better at problem solving and datastructures</p>

 ## Programming Language
 <div>